 What better way to learn letters than to find them in toothpaste?
 I made “toothpaste” by covering the bottom of a tray with shaving cream, dripping liquid watercolor over the top, and swirling the liquid watercolor with a toothpick until it looked like toothpaste.
 Then I sprinkled letter beads over the top.
-Students use a toothbrush and tweezers to discover the letters.
-For more fine motor fun add a cup of liquid watercolor and a dropper for students to squirt the letters with.
+Students used a toothbrush and tweezers to discover the letters.
+For more fine motor fun, add a cup of liquid watercolor and a dropper for students to squirt the letters with on the tray.

-You can find toothbrushes at the Dollar Tree and other fun dental health goodies!
+You can find toothbrushes and other fun dental health goodies at the Dollar Tree!

 To continue with the dental health theme, use a toothbrush instead of a paintbrush and brush the tooth.
 Mix white glue and shaving cream together to create a puffy paint type mixture.
-Students brush the tooth then sprinkle some glitter on the top to make it sparkly clean.
+Students brush the tooth, than sprinkle some glitter on the top to make it sparkly clean.
 The Dollar Tree has multi packs of toothbrushes if you need some.

-For extra fun place, the tooth letters in a sensory tub with rice.
-One of those plastic shoebox size tubs would work.If your students are not ready for sight words have them build smile names!
-Name activities are always a hit in my classroom because they LOVE anything that has to do with their own name and their friend’s names.
+For extra fun, place the tooth letters in a sensory tub with rice.
+A plastic shoe box size tub would work.If your students are not ready for sight words, have them build smile names!
+Name activities are always a hit in my classroom because my students LOVE anything that has to do with their own name and their friends’ names.

 You can also do a simple letter match too!
 Print two sets of uppercase letters and match uppercase letters or match uppercase with lowercase letters.